olanod/wapr/README.md

-# wapr
+# WebAssembly Pipeline Runner

-WebAssembly Pipelines Runtime
+Run graphs of WASM+WASI binaries that talk to each other locally or across the network.